 What are the risks to me and my baby?

-Currently the neonatologists (doctors who care for the babies) in the Rosie recommend that a minimum stay of 12 hours after birth is advisable in hospital if the time interval from membrane rupture to birth is equal to, or greater than, 18 hours or more, to monitor for any signs of infection in your baby.
+We recommend that you stay in hospital for a minimum of 12 hours after your baby is born if the time interval from membrane rupture to birth is equal to, or greater than, 18 hours or more, to monitor for any signs of infection in your baby.
+Your midwife will discuss at the time what observations are recommended and for how long.

 The midwives/doctors will be happy to discuss any issues you feel uncertain about and will support you in whatever your decisions.